0ptim/0ptim/README.md

 .Net C# Programmer here which has shifted to Modern Web App Development using Blazor.

-I develop Single Page Applications (SPA) with Blazor and Webflow.
+I develop Single Page Applications (SPA) with Blazor.

 ## My skills
 <a href="https://dotnet.microsoft.com/">